Sebastian (2017 film)

 Sebastian is a Canadian romantic drama film, which premiered at the Inside Out Film and Video Festival in May 2017.
 The feature directorial debut of James Fanizza, the film is an expansion of the 2014 short film of the same name, which was written by Fanizza but directed by Ricky Bryant.

+Plot

 The film centres on Alex (Fanizza), a man in Toronto whose unfulfilling relationship with his boyfriend Nelson (Guifré Bantjes-Rafols) is complicated when he meets and falls for Sebastian (Alex House), Nelson's visiting cousin from Argentina.
 The film's cast also includes Brian McCook, better known as drag entertainer Katya Zamolodchikova, as Xenia.